renecloud/devday2016/lab1.md

 # sudo docker logs --tail=all dd35826b21fa  <---- Change for your CONTAINER ID
 Server with name ManagedServer-SHc0xS@607f1889829b started successfully
 ```
-and the same for second Managed Weblogic chaning name to **m2** and mapping port **7102:7001"
+and the same for second Managed Weblogic chaning name to **m2** and mapping port **7102:7001
 ```
 # sudo docker run --name m2 -d -p 7102:7001 --link wlsadmin:wlsadmin renecloud/weblogic-domain createServer.sh
 607f1889829b236efff6739a11397655b516ac5af185667a0a5b2d5e0b67631b

-# sudo docker logs --tail=all dd35826b21fa  <---- Change for your CONTAINER ID
+# sudo docker logs --tail=all dd35826b21fa    o--- Change for your CONTAINER ID
 Server with name ManagedServer-SHc0xS@607f1889829b started successfully
 ```
 Please check on Weblogic Administration Console, Environment-->Servers.
 You will see admin and managed server RUNNING